ibm-cloud-docs/EventStreams/messagehub068.md

 Topic names and consumer groups are encrypted for transmission between
 {{site.data.keyword.messagehub}} and clients as a result of TLS.
 However,
 {{site.data.keyword.messagehub}} does not encrypt these values at rest.
+Therefore, you are not recommended to use confidential information in your topic names.